gmarma23/windows-spotlight-scraper/README.md

 All downloaded wallpapers are located inside the `%USERHOME%/Pictures/Windows Spotlight Scraper` directory.

+Make sure to install required packages with `pip3 install -r requirements.txt` before using the scraper.

 ## How to Use
 In a terminal run `main.py` and use option `--count` (or `-c`) to specify the number of most recent wallpapers to scrape.
 If option `--count` (or `-c`) is not specified then all available wallpapers will be scraped.